kv35xx/sample-demo/index.md

 After Docker downloads the maven image, maven builds the project and creates the `./echo-service/target/apiman-quickstarts-echo-service-1.3.1.Final.war` file.
-The WAR file is used in the next step.
+The echo-service WAR file is used in the next step.

 ## Download and start apiman